-Students learn how to use a compass and then embark on a treasure hunt, using a map and their compass skills to find the hidden treasure in the woods.
+Students discuss different strategies humans have used throughout history to find their way.
+They then learn how to use a compass and then embark on a treasure hunt, using a map and their compass skills to find the hidden treasure in the woods.
+It is recommended this class be taught by a camp instructor.